chelms21/24-7-discord-bot-template/README.md

 var _247DiscordJsBotTemplate = require("@chelms21/24-7-discord.js-bot-template")

-then get the url and put it in uptime robot like in the above option
+then you can put in your bot code and get the url and put it in uptime robot like in the above option.